 Knowledge is power.
 Information is liberating.Kofi Annan

-I’ve decided to do my first ever blog series and I felt like it would be a good idea to create a mental health glossary.
+I’ve decided to do my first ever blog series.
 The next few blogs will be an informative look at each of my mental disorders and what they mean for me.
 While researching for the first blog, I realized that I had a lot of information and I decided I want to do two preface blogs.
 One of the main reasons that I missed my own diagnosis for so long was for lack of information.
 I couldn’t properly advocate for myself while engaging with my healthcare providers because I didn’t understand what was happening to me.

 My first, aha!, moment while researching was reading about Executive Dysfunction and it’s connection to ADHD.
 I still didn’t think *I* had ADHD, but it planted a seed in my head that maybe there was something more going on with me than the doctors of yesteryear had let on.
 And so the story went, buzzword after buzzword.
 Recognizing my own soul in the descriptions of these words I had never heard of.
 I rarely hear them now, outside of neurodivergent spaces.